joeappleton18/cda401/sessions/session3/conditional_statements.md

 ##Section Exercise

-`getRandomNumber()` is a function returns a number between 1 and 100.
+`randomFunc()` is a function returns a number between 1 and 100.
 We've assigned this value to a variable `x`.

 Complete the below block of code, such that if x is bigger or equal to 50 it sets y = false .
 Otherwise it should set y = true.